bolebj/Sample_Code/README.md

 # Sample_Code

-affine.java is a simple command line utility which uses an affine cypher algorithm to encrypting plain text files, decrypting plain text files, and deciphering encrypted plain text files.
+affine.java is a simple command line utility which uses an affine cypher algorithm to encrypt plain text files, decrypt plain text files, and decipher encrypted plain text files.

 To encrypt a text file, write "encrypt, file_to_encrypt, file_to_output_to, a-key, b-key".